 Lantau Peak – Big Buddha

-Once you’ve reached the 934m peak of Lantau and you’ve took in the views you’ll see one of two things.
+Once you’ve reached the 934m peak of Lantau and you’ve seen the views you’ll see one of two things.
 Trekkers heading back the way they came or heading on.
-From the peak you’ll see the stunning Big Buddha perched below.
+From the peak, you’ll see the stunning Big Buddha perched below.
 It’s here you can walk on and visit one of Hong Kong’s most visited attractions.
 It’ll take you about 45 minutes to descend here.

-On the contrary you can go the other way to Lantau Peak.
-Take an MTR to Tung Chung and take the Ngong Ping 360 cable car up to Big Buddha.
+On the contrary, you can go the other way to Lantau Peak.
+Take an MTR to Tung Chung and take the Ngong Ping 360 cable car up to the Big Buddha.
 This is a journey in itself and you’ll definitely go higher than you’d expect.